XenonIO/cybersecurity/PRACTICES.md

 ## External Monitoring

-Network and application penetration testing is done on production infrastructure by Qualys.
-Qualys further ensures that our application and infrastructure adheres to a security baseline (e.g. public surface area acts as expected).
+Network and application penetration testing is done on production infrastructure by a recognized security vendor.
+This further ensures that our application and infrastructure adheres to a security baseline (e.g. public surface area acts as expected).

 CAIQ: AAC-02, GRM-01.